The Silence of Dogs in Cars in London, UK

 What is the worst?
 London fields on a sunny day become ghettos for hipsters.
 It looks like a mini Glastonbury with all the grass burnt by tiny BBQs.

+If your city was a person or character who would it be?
 A youngish person full of contradictions – rich but poor, stylish in a retro way, pretentious but deeply lovable, annoying but hilarious, full of great ideas that often fail, sometimes too loud with a lurking sadness deep inside.
 Hmmm, not sure I want to live with that person actually.

 Who are three of your favorite photographers right now?
 Bill Brandt (always.
 I love the silent black and whites).
 Todd Hido (for his raw beauty) and a third person who I will leave blank to allow for daily inspiration.

-Martin’s amazing photo book The Silence of Dogs in Cars is available here
+Martin’s amazing photo book The Silence of Dogs in Cars is available here.